 There is currently no cure for Ebola hemorrhagic fever.
-The virus is spread when people come into contact with the bodily fluids of an infected person or animal.
-Most die from a combination of dehydration, massive bleeding, and shock.
-There is currently no vaccine or drug therapy for Ebola infection, but the findings of this study may lead to new treatments.
+The virus is spread when people come into contact with the bodily fluids of someone who is already infected.
+Most ultimately die from a combination of dehydration, massive bleeding, and shock.
+The best treatment consists of administering fluids and taking protective measures to ensure containment, like isolating the patient and washing sheets with bleach.

 About The Scripps Research Institute